 Because ART can involve more than one couple wanting to conceive, there are many legal issues that can arise.
 Common challenges include:

 Many states do not have laws specifically addressing ART.
 Thus, the court must interpret often archaic laws surrounding new age technology.
 Federal laws do not address family law issues, so only states laws are used to address ART and related disputes.

 When dealing with ART-related issues, you should speak with an attorney who can guide you through the complex laws.
 A skilled lawyer can help you:

 Fertility clinics and agencies will force you to sign contracts, often relieving them of any fault if something goes wrong.
 You should consult with an attorney before you engage in ART so that you know your rights and understand the process going forward if there is a dispute.

 The Law Offices of Rick D. Banks can help you with assisted reproductive technology and related issues.
 We have handled ART issues for our clients since the science formed.
-If you have questions about your rights and what you should do in your specific situation, call us today at (559) 222-4891.
+If you have questions about your rights and what you should do in your specific situation, call (559)222-4891.